mdsagar333/sagar-yoga-institute/README.md

 - It has firebase authentication functionality.
 User can sign in or sign up using email and password or google credentials.
 - There are total 6 pages in this website.
 - This website has two protected route.
+- In case of incorrect email or password it has error showing feature.
 - This website has embeded YouTube video.